vitejs/vite/docs/config/server-options.md

 - **Type:** `Record<string, string | ProxyOptions>`

 Configure custom proxy rules for the dev server.
 Expects an object of `{ key: options }` pairs.
 Any requests that request path starts with that key will be proxied to that specified target.
 If the key starts with `^`, it will be interpreted as a `RegExp`.
 The `configure` option can be used to access the proxy instance.
+If a request matches any of the configured proxy rules, the request won't be transformed by Vite.

 Note that if you are using non-relative [`base`](/config/shared-options.md#base), you must prefix each key with that `base`.